-Welcome to Distance Education at Cuesta College and the online version of Introduction to Agriculture Business.
+Welcome to Cuesta College and Introduction to Agriculture Business.
 My name is Amy Stapp and I will be your instructor for this course.
-This letter is to inform you of some of the important details prior to the start of this Fall 2023 class.
+This letter is to inform you of some of the important details prior to the start of these Spring 2023 classes.

-CRN 74241 is an entirely online course with no required face to face meetings.
+CRN 34582 is a 16 week entirely online course (1/16 - 5/3) with no required face to face meetings.
 All coursework is completed through Canvas and Connect.

 Instructor: Amy Stapp